kyu-kuanwei/leetcode/src/0953_VerifyingAlienDictionary/README.md

           return pos1 - pos2;
     }
 ```
-   - If pos1 > pos2, the result of compare function will return a value > 0, which means s1 is smaller than s2.
+   - If pos1 > pos2, the result of compare function will return a positive value.
-   - If pos1 < pos2, the result of the function will return a value < 0.
+   - If pos1 < pos2, the result of the function will return a negative value.
    - If all the pos1 = pos2, then we compare the length of s1, s2.
    ```
       return s1.length() - s2.length();